More from our experts

 - Decide how you will run payroll.
 That means things like picking a pay schedule and deciding whether you’ll manage pay runs in-house or find someone who can help take care of that for you.
 Make sure you have a handle on the payroll process from the beginning or identify outsourced payroll software that fits your budget.

 - Put up your Department of Labor posters.
 There’s a reason you’ll see DOL posters in the kitchen or break area of an office — eventually everyone heads in there for lunch, coffee, or a snack.
 And they have to be displayed in a prominent place in your workplace.
-The best way to find out which posters you need is by using the eLaws Poster Advisor.
-Be sure to check out your state’s Department of Labor website to double-check what you’ll need to post.
+OnPay Poster Elite will help you find the poster you’re required to display.
+Be sure to consult your state’s Department of Labor website to double-check what you’ll need to post.

 - If you’re planning on using contract employees, you’ll also need to have an independent contractor agreement that can be filled out and signed as they come onboard.